Zenchiyu/POLAR-background-prediction/logbook/README.md

 - Tried to "interactively" save my interactive plots in PDF format to get selectable text from our figures.
 Couldn't find a way to do it so I went back to my first idea of printing the cluster information from the title.
 - Can now "interactively" print cluster information below my interactive plots.
 By using IPython.display `clear_output`, I cannot erase previous prints without erasing my plots.
 - Changed `inter_id` to `inter_id_or_cond`: we can now show all clusters except those that don't appear in enough number of energy bins.
+- Found that the input feature normalization used the wrong dataset, it used the whole dataset including GRBs instead of the one used when training the model.
+- Trying to compute partial derivatives of the targets wrt input features using autograd automatic differentiation engine.
+- Fixed mistake in which we also zero out gradients that we appended.
+The solution was to clone the `.grad` attribute before appending it to our list.
+- Found that there might be an issue with our partial derivatives because x-axis values are not all unique ! and for the same value, it can lead to different rates.

 ### TODO
 - Feature importance, explain the weights, why the rate goes up or down.
 If can kill some weights, reduce the model complexity.
 Find the underlying rules that the model found.